CardinalSys/CardinalSys/README.md

 Also I have knows of programming on Ren'py, C++ and Python.

-P.d: I speak three lenguage english, spanish and italian.
+P.d: I speak three languages: english, spanish and italian.

 <!---